Watch this 2 minute video for a quick tour of how to use it:

 By scaffolding learners through the initial steps of help before having the word read to them, the system focuses and guides their learning to decode (rather than short-circuiting the process by just reading the word for them).
 By controlling the process with their clicking, learners choose just the level of help they need to recognize the word.
 Once they recognize the word, the popup disappears, and they continue reading right where they left off.

 This ‘live on the edge of learning’ guidance not only helps learners recognize the word they clicked on, it is also the most neurologically optimal way to learn to read.
-Rather than abstractly teaching the relationships between letters and sounds “offline”, and hoping it will be later applied in the ‘live’ stream of reading, this approach supports learners while they’re actually in the ‘live’ stream of reading.
+Rather than abstractly teaching the relationships between letters and sounds “offline”, and hoping that it will be later applied when the learner is in the ‘live’ stream of reading, this approach supports learners while they’re actually in the ‘live’ stream of reading.
 With the on-demand Reference Panel, the Pop-Up reduces dependence on prior vocabulary knowledge and supports ELL and ESL learners.

 A few lines of code added to (embedded in) a website is all it takes to make every word in that site its own reading-help button (it can also be added to individual pages).
 The PQ Pop-up App code is embedded in each page of this site.
-It’s also embedded in its sister sites: The Magic Ladder Library, Children of the Code, and Implicity as well as a growing number of 3rd party sites (for example: The Story Preservation Initiative).
+It’s also embedded in its sister sites: The Magic Ladder Library, Children of the Code, and Implicity as well as a growing number of 3rd party sites (for example: Hechingher Report).
 The PQ App can be added to public non-profit content sites for free.
 It can be added to subscription and fee based content sites for a small fee.
 Click here to talk with us about adding the PQ App to your content.